realworldocaml/book/en/compiler-frontend.md

 the `with` grammar extension to Camlp4, and the OCamlfind packaging ensures that it's loaded before Variantslib or Sexplib.

-The two extensions generate boilerplate OCaml code based on the type definition.
-This avoids the inevitable performance hit of doing the code generation dynamically.
-It also doesn't require a Just-In-Time (JIT) runtime that can be a source of unpredictable dynamic behaviour.
-Instead, all code is simply generated at compile-time via Camlp4.
+The two extensions generate boilerplate OCaml code based on the type definition at compilation time.
+This avoids the performance hit of doing the code generation dynamically and also doesn't require a Just-In-Time (JIT) runtime that can be a source of unpredictable dynamic behaviour.
+Instead, all the extra code is simply generated at compilation time via Camlp4, and type information can be discarded from the runtime image.

 The syntax extensions accept an input AST and output a modified one.
 If you're not familiar with the Camlp4 module in question, how do you figure out what